pingcap/docs/develop/dev-guide-schema-design-overview.md

 > **Note:**
 >
-> In TiDB, the default definition of **Primary Key** is different from that in [InnoDB](https://mariadb.com/kb/en/innodb/) (the common storage engine of MySQL).
+> In TiDB, the default definition of **Primary Key** is different from that in [InnoDB](https://mariadb.com/kb/en/innodb/) (a common storage engine of MySQL).
 >
 > - In InnoDB, the definition of **Primary Key** is unique, not null, and a **clustered index**.
-> - In TiDB, the definition of **Primary Key** is: unique, not null.
+> - In TiDB, the definition of **Primary Key** is unique and not null.
 But the primary key is not guaranteed to be a **clustered index**.
 To specify whether the primary key is a clustered index, you can add non-reserved keywords `CLUSTERED` or `NONCLUSTERED` after `PRIMARY KEY` in a `CREATE TABLE` statement.
-If a statement does not explicitly specify the keyword `CLUSTERED` or `NONCLUSTERED`, the default behavior is controlled by the system variable `@@global.tidb_enable_clustered_index`.
+If a statement does not explicitly specify these keywords, the default behavior is controlled by the system variable `@@global.tidb_enable_clustered_index`.
 For more information, see [Clustered Indexes](/clustered-indexes.md).

 #### Specialized indexes

-To improve query performance of various user scenarios, TiDB provides some specialized types of indexes.
+To improve query performance of various user scenarios, TiDB provides you with some specialized types of indexes.
 For details of each type, see the following links:

 - [Expression indexes](/common/sql-statements/sql-statement-create-index.md#expression-index) (Experimental)
 - [Columnar storage (TiFlash)](/tiflash/tiflash-overview.md)